JoeDE88/JoeDE88/README.md

 ###

-<p align="left">✨ Creating bugs since 2024.<br>🧑‍💻 Currently working on: Harray Up, web app for JavaScript array methods learning.<br>🎲 Fun fact: When I’m not coding, you’ll find me playing music, reading or taking amazing photos.</p>
+<p align="left">✨ Creating bugs since 2024.<br>🧑‍💻 Currently working on: laragansasalvaje.com, website for a friend of mine and her art.<br>🎲 Fun fact: When I’m not coding, you’ll find me playing music, reading or taking amazing photos.</p>

 ###